klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 #### Reason 3: erosion of the will

-With the first two reasons in mind, and given the social pressure we are subjected to (or that we subject ourselves to), I feel like taking that vaccine shot would immediately erode my will, my ability to think for myself, and my ability to say "no".
+With the first two reasons in mind, and given the social pressure we are subjected to (or that we subject ourselves to), I feel that taking the vaccine shot would erode my will, my ability to think for myself, and my ability to say "no".
 This is related to the [foot-in-the-door technique](https://atroche.tumblr.com/post/61633164818/how-china-brainwashed-american-pows-using-a-classic).

 My ability to think independently is very important to me, and I'd rather not jeopardize it unless I have no choice.

+However I do recognize that I might just be having a bit of a macho attitude here.
+If that's the case, then so be it.

 ## 3 reasons for